 Crafted Design develops a Social Distancing Tool

 The increase in connectivity technologies results in IoT devices collecting a lot of data from machines.
-Big data & analytics make it possible to extract actionable insights from the data and improve factory processes.
-Data analytics is the driving force that helps the manufacturers in better decision-making to maximize the efficient use of resources.
+Big data and analytics make it possible to extract actionable insights from the data and improve factory processes.
+Data analytics is the driving force that aids manufacturers in better decision-making to maximize the efficient use of resources.
 It is also the key to profitability and productivity as organizations are able to better understand their machine and resource utilization.

 dDriven builds a Data Analytics Platform for IoT Device Integration